matt-d-rat/MF-Timeline/readme.txt

 * Supports content from Wordpress and Twitter.
 * Wordpress content can be filtered by multiple post types and taxonomies (including custom).
 * Twitter content can be filtered by multiple hashtags.

-== Upgrade Notice ==
-A new version of MF-Timeline is available.
-Upgrade to the latest version.

 == Arbitrary section ==